Aristidis Soiledis

+Aristidis "Aris" Soiledis (Αριστείδης "Άρης" Σοϊλέδης; born 8 February 1991) is a Greek former footballer who played as a left-back.

 Club career

 Soiledis started his career football career at Olympiacos.
 He made his first team debut in Super League against Levadeiakos during the 2008–2009 season coming as a substitution for Sebastian Leto.
 Acknowledging his potential and in order to gain much needed experience, the team soon loaned him for two successive seasons to OFI and Levadiakos.
-On 31 August 2011, Olympiakos announced the release of the player, who did not succeed to gain sufficient time with the first team.
+On 31 August 2011, Olympiacos announced the release of the player, who did not succeed to gain sufficient time with the first team.

 After his release from Olympiakos he signed a two-year contract with Doxa Drama playing in Football League.
 On 1 August 2013 the 22-year-old midfielder signed a 1+1-year contract with "blue white" in Football League aiming the accession to Super League.

 On 7 June 2014, Soiledis signed a three-year deal with AEK Athens.
 On 6 July 2016, he mutually solved his contract with AEK, having 41 appearances (2 goals, 5 assists) in all competitions.
 On 7 July 2016, he signed a contract with Cypriot club Omonia.
 On 15 July 2017 he returned to the Superleague joining Kerkyra on a one-year contract.

 On 19 July 2018, Soiledis signed a year contract with Romanian Liga I club FC Botoșani.
 In the summer of 2019, Liga I club FSCB announced the signing of the Greek defender for a €75.000 transfer fee, but according to various reports, he has been showing signs of professional regression since he was a member of the club.
 He was injured for a long time, and some people from the club accused him of starting to invent diagnoses just to not play.
-In the beginning of 2022, the Greek press has confirmed that Soiledis has been accepted in the Survivor Greece, a TV contest, and actually terminates his career with the club.
+In the beginning of 2022, the Greek press has confirmed that Soiledis has been accepted into Survivor Greece, a TV contest, and actually terminated his career with the club.

 International career

-He appeared for the Greece national under-21 football team 13 times.
+He appeared for the Greece national under-21 team 13 times.

+Personal life

+In 2022 he participated and finished in the 2nd place in Survivor 9 of the worldwide reality show Survivor.

+In 2023, he participated at the 7th season of talent show "Just The 2 Of Us" along with singer Marianta Pieridi and placed 6th.

+He was engaged to his girlfriend of seven years, journalist Maria Antona, until their break-up in early 2024.

+On August 2025 it was announced that he will participate at the first season of the competitive reality show Exatlon Greece.
+He came fourth in the mens division.